 For her next pitch, Jamie opened with a personal story of what inspired her business idea.
 The room was immediately hooked.
 By the end of her presentation, investors were leaning in, eager to learn more.
 The change was evident – not just in the nods and smiles she received but in the influx of questions and interest post-pitch.

 Consider the most compelling part of your message.
 Can it be your opener?
 A quote, a story, or a question – choose something that resonates with your topic and sparks curiosity.

 Want to captivate your audience from the get-go?
 Begin your speech with a bang.
 Join our workshop to unlock this technique and more.
 Make every word count and every start unforgettable!

-“Craft Your Journey” speaks to the art of structuring your speech.
-It’s about designing a clear path from introduction to conclusion, ensuring each segment flows seamlessly into the next.
+Structure your speech.
+Design a clear path from introduction to conclusion, ensure each segment flows seamlessly into the next.
 Think of it as mapping out a journey for your audience to follow, making it as engaging and insightful as possible.

 A well-structured speech aids comprehension and retention.
 Cognitive studies highlight that our brains process and remember information better when it follows a logical and predictable pattern.
 By crafting your journey, you’re setting up your audience for optimal understanding.

 Meet Ravi.
 An academic by profession, Ravi frequently presented his research at conferences.
 However, feedback often pointed to his talks being a tad disjointed.
-Eager for change, he participated in our public speaking workshop and was introduced to the principle of “Craft Your Journey.”
+Eager for change, he participated in our public speaking workshop and he learned how to craft the journey of his audience.